Deaf President Now: Protest

-Upon learning of the appointment of Zinser, an angry student body led by Greg Hlibok (Student Union President), Jerry Covell, Tim Rarus and Brigetta Bourne-Firl marched to the Mayflower Hotel, where the board members were meeting.
+Upon learning of the appointment of Zinser, an angry student body led by Greg Hlibok (Student Union President), Jerry Covell, Tim Rarus and Bridgetta Bourne-Firl marched to the Mayflower Hotel, where the board members were meeting.
 The crowd waited outside until board member Jane Spilman came out to address the students.
 She responded to multiple questions surrounding the selection of Zinser as president, whereupon she allegedly said, "Deaf people cannot function in a hearing world."
-The student body then met back on campus to launch a full-scale protest.
+Upon hearing this statement, the student body met back on campus to launch a full-scale protest in retaliation.

 The following morning, March 7, 1988, students barricaded the campus gates using heavy-duty bicycle locks and hot-wired buses, moving them in front of the gates and letting the air out of the tires.
-The locked gates forced people to use the front main entrance whereupon protestors allowed only select persons to enter.
+The locked gates forced people to use the front main entrance, where protestors allowed only select persons to enter.